AbyssWalker240/dotswap/README.md

 * **VERSION CONTROL!!!** Make your ~/Dotfiles directory a git repo, this provides backups and an easy way to restore your **entire** configuration onto a new machine
 * have a .zshrc in *core* and a .zsh_prompt in each theme, and source the .zsh_prompt in the .zshrc
 * in a wm, have stylistic configurations in each theme, and a binds/general config in *core*

+## Contributing

+Contributions welcome!
+Feel free to improve the script or readme in any way you see helpful, please describe your changes in your pull request!